Performance in OpenFold3 NIM#

 Running Benchmarks for Performance Table#

-To reproduce the performance metrics from the table above:
+To reproduce the performance metrics from the table above, follow these steps in order:

 #!/bin/bash